 Last year’s theme was alternative interpretations of nationality, “Alter-Nation”.
 We had over 100 entries from around the world.
 The top twenty artists were showcased in a month long special exhibition at GO Gallery Amsterdam.
 The top three artists were awarded prizes of €2,500, €1,000 and €500.

 This years theme is titled “You can’t paint that!“.
 The topic is taboo and censorship.
 This is an important issue at the moment with governments, educational institutions and big tech companies taking it upon themselves to decide which ideas can and can’t be discussed.
 We would like to encourage artists to think about what it feels like to be told they should avoid expressing certain ideas or alternatively the necessity of limiting creative and intellectual expression to avoid causing offence.
-We would love to work with your venue to put on a prize exhibition of the winning artists.
-We welcome collaboration and would be happy to work on a modified version of the theme which fits better with the goals of your venue.

 Why Smash the Narrative?